jrpool/jsonresume-theme-a11y/README-workflowb.md

 The root-level properties in your source file, unless they are hidden or omitted, represent sections of your résumé.
 To decide which sections to include or omit, and what order the included ones will appear in, include an `order` property at the root level of your source file.
 Make its value an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an array of strings.
 Each string is one of the root-level property names. **Only** those properties can be rendered, and if rendered they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
 But, even if they appear in the `order` array, they will not be rendered if their `format` value is `hide`.
 So, to make an abbreviated version of your résumé, you can simply change to `hide` the `format` values of the sections you want to omit; you don’t need to remove their properties from the `order` object.

 If your source file does not contain a root-level `order` property, then all of the sections without `hide` formats will be rendered, and there is **no guarantee** as to the order they will appear in.

+#### Data (any arbitrary names)

+You can record data that will be extracted into a section of your résumé.
+The benefit of doing this is that your data can remain constant, while from time to time you can change how the data are rendered.

+Do this by including a property with any unique arbitrary name at the root level of your source file.
+Make the value of the property an object with 2 properties: `format` and `data`.
+The value of `format` is `hide`, and the value of `data` is an array of 1 or more objects.
+Each object in the array describes some item in the section.
+For example, if you are recording data about your history of education, each object could be one of the schools you have attended, or it could be one of the subjects you have studied.
+It’s your choice how to organize the section and how to structure each item in it, but the items for any given section should have uniform structures, so one set of rules for the section can render all its items.

 #### Stringables